Mountain Trails & Conditions

 Bear Mountain figure 8

-Some trees down on trail.
+Current Conditions: Recent moisture has the trails running very well but riders may encounter snow.
 This ride is a a great sampler of the riding available in the Loup Loup and Beaver Creek area.
 It uses forest service road climbs to combine the great Bear Mountain Trail - #442 and Middle Fork Beaver Creek Trail - #406 descents.
 One of Joe's favorites!
 No pass required for parking or riding.
 Electric assist bikes allowed through September 30.

 This 13.5 mile loop can be pedaled the traditional route from Cub Creek Rd or the alternate route from Buck Lake.
 Both options involve a Forest Service road climb, long, flowy descents and great views.
 Combine portions of the two loops for additional miles and a double dose of the flowy descent.
 Whichever the choice, you'll be sure to enjoy this signature Methow Valley ride!
 No pass required for parking or riding.
 Electric assist bikes not allowed.